ctc-oss/fapolicy-analyzer/README.md

   <summary>From a local development environment</summary>

-Follow this method only if you want to install the full suite of development and build tools
+Follow this method only if you have installed all required build tools

 `make run`

 This requires Pip + Pipenv + Python 3.6 or greater, and Rust 1.58.1 or greater.

-Dependencies of each will be automatically installed during the build process.
+Python and Rust dependencies will be installed during the build process.

 </details>